ripples1253/Rightcord/README.md

 npm run run
 ```

-*You can use our install script or the AUR*
+*You can install on GNU/Linux with our install script or the AUR*

 ## AUR (unofficial)
 You need to install the `base-devel` and `git` packages first